Bunnings Interview Questions

 Possible Answers are

-• Mention you have a passion for home improvement and will enjoy helping others meet their DIY needs.
+• Mention your passion for home improvement and will enjoy helping others meet their DIY needs.

 • Say you have great communication skills that allow you to work well with customers and other team members.